nathansb2022/JavaavaJreverseShell/README.md

 Within the directory where your .java file is located run:

-Compile the Jave file
+# Compile the Java file

 javac filename.java

-Create the jar executable here jar cvfm filename.jar manifest.txt filename.class
+# Create the jar executable here

+jar cvfm filename.jar manifest.txt filename.class

-Run the jar file from command line or just double click from the UI. java -jar filename.jar
+# Run the jar file from command line or just double click from the UI.

+java -jar filename.jar